News & Updates

 There are some common elements.
 These include more disclosure on climate emissions and risks, through implementing the recommendations of the Task Force on Climate-related Financial Disclosures; requiring financial advisers to “ask the ethical question” when advising clients; requiring Directors and Trustees to consider sustainability issues over the longer term; alignment of direct government investments and policies to support sustainability; and stronger standards for labelling retails funds as ‘responsible investment’.

-The call has been given profile by heavyweights from the responsible investment sector meeting in Sydney earlier this month.
+The call has been given profile by heavyweights from the responsible investment sector meeting in Sydney in 2018.
 Their attendees manage over $10 trillion of financial assets.
 Groups including the Principles for Responsible Investment, Investor Group on Climate Change and UN Environment Programme Finance Initiative issued a strong statement, calling on the Australian and New Zealand governments to develop a sustainable finance roadmap.

 In New Zealand. a first step towards answering that call has been taken.
 The Productivity Commission draft report on the low emissions economy has called for a low emissions investment strategy.
 Broadening the scope to encompass other aspects of sustainable finance would allow the inclusion of the social and environmental aspects of sustainability.

 The government has a number of related initiatives on low emissions and sustainability, including well-being indicators, the proposal for a Zero Carbon Act, public transport investment and a range of other supportive policies.
 However, the finance sector needs to be included.
 The scale and urgency of the transition will not be achieved without a coordinated roadmap for finance.